 - Has a thin consistency

-This rosehip oil from trilogy uses wild-harvested, 100 percent certified organic rosehip oil.
+This rosehip oil from trilogy uses wild-harvested, 100% certified organic rosehip oil.

-You can call this your skin superfood because of how nourishing it is to the skin.
+You can call this your skin superfood because of how nourishing it is.
 Its active ingredients repair scars and stretch marks.
-It fades hyperpigmentation, moisturises dry skin, and smoothes aging skin.
+It fades hyperpigmentation, moisturises dry skin, and tackles signs of ageing.

-Independent clinical studies have proven trilogy Rosehip Oil’s efficacy on scars, stretch marks, fine lines, and wrinkles.
-No wonder the Duchess of Cambridge is a fan.
-If your skin is lacking the glow it once had or if you’re starting to get crow’s feet, a few drops of this in your routine would help restore your skin’s health and delay the signs of aging.
+Independent clinical studies have proven trilogy Rosehip Oil’s efficacy on scars, stretch marks, and wrinkles.
+If your skin is lacking the glow it once had or if you’re starting to get crow’s feet, a few drops of this in your routine would help restore your skin’s health and delay the signs of ageing.

 You can also use it to boost the hydration you get from your creams and lotions.
 This is great for chapped lips and the rest of the body, too.
 The purposes are endless.

 I love that the trilogy Rosehip Oil doesn’t use preservatives but it comes with a con: it expires in just six months.
 Still, it’s one of the best all-in-one products around.